There is no question that diet changes affect hormone balance. That means what you eat significantly impacts the phases of your menstrual cycle.

 - Weight loss (due to excessive caloric restriction)

-That intermittent fasting can affect your period and is therefore not suitable for women is usually argued with the help of two rat studies.
+That intermittent fasting can affect your period and is therefore unsuitable for women is usually argued with the help of two rat studies.

 Here, the rats were subjected to alternate-day fasting (ADF).
 And therein lies the crux of the issue.
 For a rodent, eating one day and fasting one day is the human equivalent of eating one week and nothing for a whole week.

-Accordingly, such an extreme caloric restriction is therapeutic and no longer an intermittent fast.
+Accordingly, extreme caloric restriction is therapeutic and no longer an intermittent fast.

 The first study on albino rats showed irregular cycles after excessive fasting.
 The long-term caloric restriction reduced the satiety hormone leptin in female rats disrupting the menstrual cycle.